General Tips for Residents Personal Safety

 - Peepholes should be used before opening the doors to visitors.

 - Residents should get to know the other residents of their wing so that they are familiar with the people who normally pass through it.

 - Residents should report suspicious behavior to the front desk staff and/or to the UNT Police at 940-565-3003 but should never confront a suspicious individual.

 - When on campus during evening or early morning hours, students should walk with a friend or utilize campus transportation services.
-UNT shuttle schedules and E-ride after hours information is available at http://www.unt.edu/transit/transportation.html.
+UNT shuttle schedules are available at http://transportation.unt.edu/transit, and E-ride after hours information is available at http://transportation.unt.edu/e-ride.

 - Residents must not engage in dangerous behavior that could result in injury to persons or property. (e.g., running, skateboarding, roughhousing, or throwing objects within the residence halls)